DPickei/DPickei.github.io/_posts/2021-05-15-corruption.md

 ---
 title: "What causes corruption?"
-description: "Econometrics research into one of the most important indicators of a country's wellbeing"
+description: "A summary piece of econometrics research into indicators of corruption"
 date: 2021-05-06 09:48:00 +0800
 categories: [Stata]
 tags: [Stata]